Volvo XC60 SUV - MPG, running costs & CO2

 Servicing

-Volvo offers monthly fixed price service plans to help spread the cost of routine maintenance over the first few years of ownership, so you won’t get stung by bills come service time.
-At many of its retailers, signing up to this also includes free roadside assistance as an added perk.
+Volvo offers monthly fixed-price service plans to help spread the cost of routine maintenance over the first few years of ownership, so you won’t get stung by unexpected bills come service time.
+At many of its retailers, signing up for this also includes free roadside assistance as an added perk.

 Warranty